tiffanyposs/learningGulp/README.md

 ```

 Lastly you need to do one of two things.
-You need to download a livereload plugin on chorme that will be the client for the live reload, or you can add the following script tag to you *.html* file(s)
+You need to download a livereload plugin on chrome that will be the client for the live reload, or you can add the following script tag to you *.html* file(s)

 ```
   <script src="http://localhost:35729/livereload.js"></script>